andreasspilde/ReactProject/README.md

 This is just a small project done by me for me.
 It is just to play around with features and learn.

+The program can be viewed through vercel at react-project-andreasspilde.vercel.app